frenchchoco/motomulti/README.md

 # A Message

-I got banned from all the Motoswap TG groups for making the following tweet: https://twitter.com/fluffmoney/status/1782036629424673036
+I got banned from all the official Motoswap Telegram groups for making the following tweet: https://twitter.com/fluffmoney/status/1782036629424673036

 Everything in the tweet is 100% factual and comes from the devs themselves.
 This is the first written post on X on the matter AFAIK.
 Don't ask me why the devs didn't make an announcement post of all this...
 It was allegedly "mentioned in X Spaces" (months after the token had been created with the fixed supply, BTW), but I (and many others) don't have the time to listen to all the Spaces on X.